 A core member of your Blood Cancer Center team is the clinical social worker and clinical psychologist.
-You will with them through the pre-transplant phase as well as during and post.
+You will work with them through your CAR-T journey.

-Included in the required transplant preparation process is for you and your caregiver(s) to meet with the social worker and psychologist for an initial psychosocial assessment.
-All patients being considered for a transplant must be cleared by social work and psychologist to proceed.
+Included in the required CAR-T preparation process is for you and your caregiver(s) to meet with the social worker and psychologist for an initial psychosocial assessment.
+All patients being considered for CAR-T therapy must be cleared by social work and psychologist to proceed.